patrik-cihal/newtons-fractal/readme.md

 The entire code is written in Rust, a compiled language which provides the required computational speed.

-In order to draw values of function or complex numbers to screen, the program uses object camera.
+In order to display values of function or complex numbers to screen, the program uses a camera abstraction.

 **real plane:**